The Effects of Childhood Trauma on Women and How to Begin Healing

 - Relational trauma, repeated traumatic experiences at the hand of an adult caregiver, is particularly damaging to relationship development.
 Children who experienced this kind of trauma have a hard time trusting others but also may be overly needy in relationships.
 They may attach to abusive partners later in life.

 - Mental health issues are also more likely in this population.
-Abuse and trauma survivors have higher rates of depression, anxiety, substance abuse, trauma disorders like post-traumatic stress disorder (PTSD), low self-esteem, addictive behaviors such as compulsive gambling or shopping, and suicide.
+Abuse and trauma survivors have higher rates of depression, anxiety, trauma disorders such as post-traumatic stress disorder (PTSD), low self-esteem, behaviors such as compulsive gambling or shopping, and suicide.

 Healing Begins With Recognition of Trauma